jkool702/forkrun/DOCS/DOCS_ALL.md

-Full-auto resume (`frun --resume FILE` with no command re-supplied) reconstructs the execution environment inside a `bash --restricted` sandbox with an environment that is **constructed, not cleared** (`env -i PATH='' ...`):
+Full-auto resume (`frun --resume FILE` with no command re-supplied) reconstructs the execution environment inside a `bash --restricted` sandbox with an environment that is **constructed, not cleared** (`env -i PATH="<deleted-mktemp-dir>" ...`, one D10 construction shared by both the extraction sandbox and the re-render shell):

-- PATH is set-empty at execve time (note: an *unset* PATH would trigger bash's compiled-in default — this is why the environment is built explicitly).
+- PATH points at a freshly-created, immediately-deleted mktemp directory at execve time (D10).
+POSIX PATH search treats an empty component as the current working directory — `PATH=''` is therefore NOT a dead PATH (F6 probe: a CWD-planted binary executed under `PATH=''` on bash 5.3.9; the v3.5.0 "set-empty" claim was incorrect in general).
+A deleted directory cannot contain an executable, and its random name cannot be pre-created or guessed (mktemp creates it 0700, so even the brief existence window is private and empty; `rm` failure degrades harmlessly to an empty private dir).
+Only mktemp failure is fatal — an empty name would silently restore CWD semantics — and aborts before either shell runs.
+An *unset* PATH would trigger bash's compiled-in default — this is why the environment is built explicitly.
 - Output redirection is prohibited (restricted mode) — no file writes.
 - `source`/`.` with path arguments is prohibited.
 - All shell functions are **wiped** after the file's definitions have been